primait/avrogen/README.md

  - `schema_root` - The root of the schema directory, this is the root dir that will be used to resolve schemas located in other files.
 Defaults to `"schemas"`
  - `module_prefix` - String to place at the front of generated elixir modules.
 Defaults to `"Avro"`.
  - `schema_resolution_mode` - Tells the code generator how to resolve external schemas to a filename.
 Defaults to `:flat`.
+ - `scope_embed_paths` - the glob patterns of the files where any embedded scopes should have the generated module path contain the encompasing types.

+    For example, for the following schema

+    ```json
+    {
+      "name": "Event",
+      "namespace": "events",
+      "type": "record",
+      "fields": [
+        {
+          "name": "details",
+          "type": {
+            "name": "Subtype",
+            "type": "record",
+            "fields": [
+              ...
+            ]
+          }
+        }
+      ]
+    }
+    ```

+    If this file is included in the scoped_embed_paths, then the generated module for `Subtype` would be called `Events.Event.Subtype` otherwise it would be `Events.Subtype `.
+This option is useful when you have naming clashes in embedded schema subtypes, or if you simply want to namespace subtypes to avoid potential future clashes

 ### Using the generated code
 Firstly, you'll need to start the Schema Registry process by adding the following entry to your Application file: